-The home study process is time consuming and stressful, no matter how you go about it, but if you have chosen to pursue an international adoption, you may have a little more stress, and a few more hoops to jump through before you are approved to adopt.
+An international adoption home study process is time-consuming and stressful, no matter how you go about it, and you may have a little more stress, and a few more hoops to jump through before you are approved to adopt.

 Both domestic and international home studies start off requiring similar things.
 The paperwork requests names, social security numbers, health clearances by your doctor, proof of funds, tax returns, background checks, and home visits.
 However, depending on the country from which you are hoping to adopt, an international home study may require more paperwork and “proof” of your readiness to adopt.

-In order to find out more about the home study process for international adoptions, I was able to interview Diana Rytting, a social worker, licensed home study provider, and adoptive mother, who has adopted both domestically and internationally.
+To find out more about an international adoption home study process, I was able to interview Diana Rytting, a social worker, licensed home study provider, and adoptive mother, who has adopted both domestically and internationally.